veillette/opticsTextbook/content/Chap06Interference/InterferenceCoherence.md

 \Gamma_{S_1S_1}(\tau)&=\Gamma_{S_2S_2}(\tau)= \Gamma_0(\tau),\end{align*}
 ```
 where $\Gamma_0$ is the self-coherence which we assume to be the same for both point sources. $\Gamma_0(\tau)$ has width given by the coherence time $\Delta \tau_c$ of the source and on average decreases with $\tau$ (although not always monotonically).
-Eq. {eq}`eq.spatincoh0a` expresses the fact that two point sources are mutually incoherent.
-Using that the long-time average does not depend on the origin of time which was based on the assumption that the source is stationary, we find:
+{eq}`eq.spatincoh0a` expresses the fact that two point sources are mutually
+incoherent.
+Using that the long-time average does not depend on the origin of
+time which was based on the assumption that the source is stationary, we find:

 ```{math}
 :label: eq.Gamma0cc